biosails/BioX-Workflow-Command-Docs/README.md

 > An extremely opinionated bioinformatics and genomics workflow creator.

+BioX-Workflow-Command \(BioX\) adds consistency to your analyses.
+It provides a uniform way of processing multiple samples over many steps of an analysis, along with a clean and concise directory structure.

 Bioinformatics workflows usually involve starting with a set of samples, and analyzing those samples in one or more steps.
-BioX-Workflow-Command helps to accomplish this by implementing a templating system that simplifies analysis rules.
-It has a robust set of defaults in order to get started quickly, but gives you the freedom to override these whenever you wish.
+BioX helps to accomplish this by implementing a templating system that simplifies analysis rules.
+It has a robust set of defaults in order to get started quickly \(this is the extremely opinionated part\), but gives you the freedom to override these whenever you wish.

-Using BioX-Workflow adds consistency to your analyses.
-It provides a uniform way of processing multiple samples over many steps of an analysis, along with a clean and concise directory structure.

-Once you have your configuration run Biox-Workflow-Command to get your shell script.
+Once you have your configuration run BioX to get your shell script.

 ```
 biox run -w my_workflow.yml -o my_workflow.sh
 ```

 ## Indepth